Athulyachandran/Fertility-Dataset-Analysis-And-Machine-learning/README.md

 sitting time per day also aftect the reproduction,from the above analysis can understand those who are ivesting more hour in there diagonosis there will be some alteration

-daily alchoholic peple also affect with fertilization prblm
+Daily alchoholic peple also affect with fertilization prblm